Hero background

 About section

-In Ahero, at the heart of Kisumu County, the Community Resource Centre was established to strengthen the self-reliance of the local community through agriculture, education and skills-sharing.
-Here, the land is not just a resource — it is a teaching tool: crops are grown to feed, to learn, and to pass on knowledge that will be useful for generations to come.
+In Ahero, in the heart of Kisumu County, the Community Resource Centre exists to strengthen the local community's self-reliance through agriculture, training and sharing skills.
+Here, the land isn't just a resource: it's an educational tool.
+People grow food to feed, to learn and to pass on practical knowledge for the long term.

-The farming project places you within a model farm featuring vegetable gardens, greenhouses and a poultry unit, used both for production and for training local residents.
-As a participant, you will work side by side with local staff in the day-to-day activities: planting, crop care, maintenance and support for agricultural initiatives.
-A concrete experience that teaches you the value of manual work, natural rhythms and genuine collaboration.
+The agriculture project plugs you into a model farm with vegetable plots, greenhouses and a poultry unit, used both for production and to train people from the area.
+As a participant, you'll work alongside the local staff in the daily work: planting, looking after crops, maintaining the spaces and supporting the farm activities.
+A grounded experience that teaches the value of hands-on work, natural rhythms and working together.

 Why participate

-Take part in the activities of a community farm, learning simple, sustainable agricultural practices suited to rural contexts with limited resources.
+Take part in the work of a community farm, picking up simple, sustainable farming practices suited to settings with limited resources.

 The Weekly Program